Methodology notes

 To clean the audio:

-- I select a clip that is representative of a single source of background noise, and then filter that wavelength throughout the entire audio file.
+- Select a clip that is representative of a single source of background noise, and then filter that wavelength throughout the entire audio file.

 - After selecting the clip, go to